IBM/cp4waiops-samples/aiops-cognos-analytics/integration/README.md

 <a id="notes-section"></a>
 ## Additional notes
+- **IMPORTANT**: If you are running IBM Cloud Pak for AIOPs 4.12 or later, apply the workaround in this [known issue](https://www.ibm.com/mysupport/s/defect/aCIgJ0000009ZOL/dt460797?language=en_US) after running the script.

 - SSO with OpenShift is currently not supported.

 - If the Cloud Pak for AIOps cluster uses self-signed certificates, you need add a browser security exception prior to using these widgets in Cognos.
 See browser documentation for details.